NamanKatewa/notes/content/Python/Practice/Conditonals.md

 # 3. Temperature Conversion

-Write a program that asks the user for a temperature in Celsius & converts it to Fahrenheit.
+	Write a program that asks the user for a temperture in Celsius & converts it to Fahrenheit.
 	Use the formula $F = (C * 9/5) + 32$.
 	Print whether the temperature is "Hot", above 30°C or "Cold", 30°C or below, after the conversion.

 ```python